 Although the US tax portion has been declined, the foreign tax credit has reduced correspondingly.
 Therefore, the net after-tax income for Canadian business remains unchanged.

 The framework has mentioned that interest deductibility would be limited.
 This will impact Canadian companies using Debt Finance at US operations.
 Usually, Multinational Enterprise uses debt financing to leverage the tax benefit of deducting interest expense at US subsidiaries.
 In addition, debt financing can also avoid dividend withholding tax when repatriating income.

-Although the Canadian Parent Company needs to pay property income tax streaming from Subsidiary loan, the US subsidiary can reduce its tax liability by deducting the interest expense which will result in a tax neutral position.
+Although the Canadian Parent Company needs to pay property income tax streaming from the Subsidiary loan, the US subsidiary can reduce its tax liability by deducting the interest expense which will result in a tax neutral position.

-According the indications from tax reform, US subsidiary might not be eligible to deduct the interest expense.
-This means the Canadian Parent Company will continue to accrue interest income but the US subsidiary are not able to reduce income tax liability by deducting the interest expense.
+According to the indications from tax reform, US subsidiary might not be eligible to deduct the interest expense.
+This means the Canadian Parent Company will continue to accrue interest income but the US subsidiary is not able to reduce income tax liability by deducting the interest expense.
 Thus, Canadian’s overall tax liability has increased.